danmofo/dkp-manager/README.md

 	- MySQL CLI

 ## Up next...

-- Write a function to decay DKP for the whole guild rather than single players.
+## Features/functions

 - Fixing generated SQL by modifying object mappings.

-## Features/functions

 - Write some features for guild masters/people who manage DKP
 	- Need a way to invite their guild members - invite mechanic, paste a link to someone
 - Allow users to change to details